Tēnā koutou, thank you for your interest in our current funding round.

 The proposed activity MUST:

-- Be a new initiative or an existing initiative that would be further enhanced by partnership with the NZ National Commission.
+- be a new initiative or an existing initiative that would be further enhanced by funding from the NZ National Commission

 - from individuals seeking personal study or research grants